tmgldn/miner-game/README.md

 > obstruct play-testing the game.

 Consequently, playing the .exe (plus the .pck) from this repo will be far more convenient.

+I can only apologise for the bugs - was a rush to get it done in time meaning some things never got a thorough QA </3